firewalkwme/firewalkwme/README.md

-Only on here to stalk or steal thanks.
+Only on here to stalk/steal/learn thanks.

 <!---
 firewalkwme/firewalkwme is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.